eduardpeters/ai-dventure-back/README.md

 ## Features

-- Uses generative AI to create the stories
+- Uses generative AI (Mistral) to create the stories
 - Handles the gameplay flow with a set length
 - Implements "wallet protection measures" to prevent service abuse